More people than ever before are shifting their opinions about cannabis. All thanks to a simple cannabinoid known as CBD.

 It’s important to know how to tell the difference between high-quality CBD oil and poor-quality CBD oil.

-A decent CBD oil usually comes in an amber-gold or pale-yellow color, with clear consistency and free of any plant material.
+A decent CBD oil usually comes in an amber-gold or pale-yellow color for CBD distillate and dark brown color for whole hemp extract, with clear consistency and free of any plant material.

 CBD Oil Extraction: How It’s Done